 On May 1, 2010, the Foundation entered into a ten-year sublease agreement for the Hospital's parking facilities.
+On December 2, 2019 the term of this agreement was extended until September 30, 2029.
 The monthly lease payments are based on the adjusted net revenue from parking operations for the month.
 For the term of the lease, the Foundation is responsible for the management and direction of the parking operations, which facilitates opportunities for the Foundation to further its charitable purpose.
 The Hospital and the Foundation have also entered into a service agreement for parking operations, whereby the Hospital is providing certain services as governed and directed by the Foundation.
 The fee for such services is an amount equivalent to the direct costs associated with parking operations plus a percentage of parking revenues.